Meipporul

 Meipporul, also known as The True Meaning, is a 2009 Indian-American Tamil language thriller film produced and directed by Natty Kumar and Krish Bala.
 The film stars Krish Bala and Anusha, with Natty Kumar, Narayan Sundararajan, Rani Jayakumar, Lee Kuhn, Christopher Martin Bauer, Suren Vijaykumar, and Ritu Bhargava playing supporting roles.

-The film was theatrically released in India and in the United States with English subtitles on 1 May 2009.
-It received mixed reviews from critics, who praised the concept and plot twists, but criticized the songs and pace of the film.
-The film was dubbed into Telugu as Yethi Nijam.
-The film won the Tamil Nadu State Film Award Special Prize.
+The film was theatrically released on 1 May 2009.
+It won the Tamil Nadu State Film Award Special Prize.